Environmental Law; Clean Air and Climate Change; Energy Law; International Environmental Law; Property; Legal Methods

 View Curriculum Vitae

-Professor Patrice Lumumba Simms is currently an Assistant Professor at Howard University School of Law.
+Professor Patrice Lumumba Simms is currently an Associate Professor of Law at Howard University School of Law.
 His areas of focus are Environmental Law, Clean Air and Climate Change, Environmental Justice, Administrative Law, and Energy Law.
 He also teaches first-year courses in Property and Legal Methods.
 Professor Simms, a 1998 graduate of Howard University School of Law and former Articles Editor for the Howard Law Journal, has taught environmental law courses since 2008, and joined the full time faculty at Howard Law in 2009.
 Among other things, he now serves as Faculty Advisor to the Howard Law Journal and to the Howard Energy and Environmental Law Society.
 His current writing projects address issues of Environmental Justice and matters relating to the life-cycle impacts of coal.

 From February 2010 until August 2011, Professor Simms served in a political appointment with the Obama administration as a Deputy Assistance Attorney General in the Environment and Natural Resources Division of the U.S. Department of Justice.
 In that position, Professor Simms supervised the Divisionís Law and Policy Section, Land Acquisition Section, and Environmental Defense Section, in addition to managing a number of special projects within the Division, including the Divisionís Environmental Justice implementation efforts.
 Over the course of his career Professor Simms served for more than five years as a staff attorney in the U.S. Environmental Protection Agencyís Office of General Counsel (Air and Radiation Law Office), for nearly two years as a legal counsel to EPAís Environmental Appeals Board, and for four years as a Senior Attorney with the Natural Resources Defense Council.
 While his professional career has focused largely on issues regarding the implementation and enforcement of the Clean Air Act, it has also included significant litigation and policy work on matters related to clean water, solid waste, natural resources, public health, climate change and Environmental Justice.